cpplibv/libv/LIBV-TODO.md

 	libv.ui.property: dynamic access
-	libv.ui.property: style property (literally a property that is a style ptr, useful for interactive components and their changes) libv.ui.property: account for cyclic owning references with style property libv.ui.style: parent depends on layout invalidation could be introduced into the property as function test just like fallback libv.ui.style: verify that style change in child causes restyle in properties stored inside the parent libv.ui.style: either I centralize and static bind every property name to a single type OR i allow multiple different type/value under a single name libv.ui.style: do not track style changes, require ui to be prompted about change libv.ui.property: solve name/type collusion
+	libv.ui.property: style property (literally a property that is a style ptr, useful for interactive components and their changes) libv.ui.property: account for cyclic owning references with style property libv.ui.style: verify that style change in child causes restyle in properties stored inside the parent libv.ui.style: either I centralize and static bind every property name to a single type OR i allow multiple different type/value under a single name libv.ui.style: do not track style changes, require ui to be prompted about change libv.ui.property: solve name/type collusion
-	libv.ui.style: Style Sheet / A proper default style or a way to auto assign styles to components would be nice (this is not fallback.) libv.ui.style: Style based on component state (bit-mask) libv.ui.property: layout properties: size / anchors (+padding) (+?merge cells) | can size + anchor be generalized? libv.ui.property: typed property registry
+	libv.ui.style: Style Sheet / A proper default style or a way to auto assign styles to components would be nice (this is not fallback.) libv.ui.style: Style based on component state (bit-mask) libv.ui.property: typed property registry
 	libv.ui.property: optimize property reset: address could be used to lookup